benji-cannot-code/fast-vc-linux-benchmark-run-3/Documentation/media/uapi/mediactl/media-ioc-g-topology.rst

     *  -  __u32
        -  ``id``
        -  Unique ID for the link.
+Do not expect that the ID will always be the same for each instance of the device.
+In other words, do not hardcode link IDs in an application.

     *  -  __u32
        -  ``source_id``